 It’s the largest collection of alignments in the world.
 (Suck it, Stonehenge.)
 The megaliths are rows and rows of meticulously placed stones, leading me to believe that those proto-celts probably suffered from an obsessive stone-aligning disorder.
 The other possibility (thanks again, Wikipedia) according to Christian myth, is that they are pagan soldiers turned to stone for chasing after Pope Cornelius.
 Or Merlin did it to the Romans.
-You tell me which theory seems more credible: Celtic OCD or Magical transformation.
+You tell me which theory seems more credible: Celtic OCD or magical transformation.
 The tourist pamphlet hypothesizes that they “could have served as ceremonial places.”
 To which I say, obviously, but what kind?
-It’s pretty much science’s polite way of saying they have no freaking idea what they were for.
+It’s pretty much science and anthropology’s polite way of saying they have no freaking idea what they were for.

 There are alignments, dolmens, tumulus, and they’re all amazing.
 The main concentration of alignments runs along one road, which is a little ways from the city center (distances?
 You want exact distances?) or 1.3 km from the city center, which, according to Google Maps, is a 15 minute walk.

 I don’t know myself, because my roommate and I rented bikes and took a road along the coast before turning up to the road of alignments.
 The bike rental shop is less than a block away from the Office of Tourism, which is itself located right across the street from the bus stop if you arrive from Auray (more below).

 I highly recommend renting bikes, because the road is a heck of a lot longer than it looks on the map from the visitor’s center.